Yellow Brick Road

 “You don’t need to be helped any longer.
 You’ve always had the power to go back to Kansas.”

-We have all have the power to recover and to find our way back home.
+We all have the power to recover and to find our way back home.

 It was fun being in the play as a child.
-It is the magic of the story that captivates us.
+The magic of the story captivates us.

-We don’t need the Wizard, the glowing lights, or the yellow brick road, as inviting as it all sounds.
+As inviting as it all sounds, we don’t need the Wizard, the glowing lights, or the yellow brick road.
 It’s there inside each of us.
 If we reach down deep, we will find it.
-We all can find our power, our recovery and our life.
+We all can find our power, our recovery, and our life.

 We can find our way back home.